 Decorate Safely for the Holidays

 Decorating your home for the holidays, both inside and out, is a fun and festive family activity.
 Do it with safety in mind to keep both your loved ones and your home safe from fire, electrical and other hazards this holiday season.

 Because a fireplace is an open flame inside your house, it is a feature that demands caution and respect.
 Keep all flammable objects away from your fireplace.
 This includes Christmas trees, stockings, tinsel, garland and candles.
 Natural Christmas trees can be very flammable, especially as their branches and needles begin to dry out.
 Take down stockings before you light a fire.
 Don't let garland and tinsel hang over the mantel close to the fire.
 Keep candles on the mantel in glass containers.
 Be sure that you use your fireplace screen to keep sparks and embers from falling or popping out of the fireplace onto your rug or carpet.

-Warn your children about the potential dangers of fire and the danger of playing near a fireplace.
+Warn your children about the potential danger of fire and playing near a fireplace.

 Keep matches, lighters and other ignition sources out of reach of children.

 Don’t burn wrapping paper in a fireplace.
 A flash fire may result because wrapping paper can ignite instantly.

 Have your chimney cleaned or swept once a year before you start using it.
 Chimney fires are one of the leading causes of house fires.
 Most can be prevented by routine maintenance and cleaning.